What Is Commercial General Liability?

 Coverage B: Advertising & Personal Injury

-Under general liability, combined in standard CGL policies, advertising and personal injury constitutes a category of insurable offenses that produces harm other than bodily injury.
+Under general liability, combined in standard CGL policies, advertising and personal injury constitute a category of insurable offenses that produce harm other than bodily injury.

 Examples: This can cover claims including false arrest, detention, or imprisonment; malicious prosecution; wrongful eviction; slander; libel; invasion of privacy; copyright infringement; and misappropriation of advertising ideas.